Kids Help Kids – From America to Ethiopia

 Through its Kids Help Kids program, EFF inspires young children in America to see the value of humanitarianism.
 Through personal involvement in the lives of their Ethiopian counterparts, American children learn about culture, caring and compassion.

 EFF is passionate about giving children in America opportunities to help others less fortunate.
-It is vital to introduce the importance of humanitarianism at a young age as well as having personal relationships with kids from different cultures.
-Our goal is to raise young adults who care about the world, its’ people and know they can personally make a difference in a child’s life.
+It is vital to introduce the importance of humanitarianism at a young age.
+Having personal relationships with kids from different cultures is invaluable for today’s youth.
+Our goal is to raise young adults who care about the world, its people and know they can personally make a difference in a child’s life.

-1. DEAN, MATT AND CARLY HODES…..ANTHONY AND MICHAEL BRUNO… visit and comfort heart patients at the Cardiac Center in Addis Ababa, Ethiopia Jan.
-2013
+Dean, Matt and Carly Hodes, Anthony and Michael Bruno. visit and comfort heart patients at the Cardiac Center in Addis Ababa.
+January 2013

-2. Dean and Matt Hodes and Anthony Bruno scrub up to observe open heart surgery at Cardiac Center, Ethiopia.
+Dean and Matt Hodes and Anthony Bruno scrub up to observe open heart surgery at the Cardiac Center in Ethiopia.
 Pictured here with cardiac surgeon, Dr. Gopi.

 Matt and Carly Hodes entertain their Ethiopian friends with some violin tunes.

 Matt Hodes with one of Dr. Rick Hodes young patients